ShuklaGroup/AtSWEET13_DMS/transfer_and_zeroshot_learning/ProSE/data/README.md

-## install and perform ProSE embeddings
+## Install and perform ProSE embeddings

 Input files for ProSE embeddings are AtSW13_TM4_muts.fa and MPTherm_database.fa .